spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/build-unreal-fork.md

 # Get started: 2 - Get and build the SpatialOS Unreal Engine fork

-The GDK for Unreal extends Unreal Engine's networking capabilities at its core.
-To use it you first need to build our SpatialOS fork of Unreal Engine from source.
+To use the SpatialOS GDK for Unreal, you first need to build the SpatialOS fork of Unreal Engine.

 ### Step 1: Unreal Engine EULA